sxyu/nivalis/README.md

 ## Installation
 - Install Nana <https://github.com/qPCR4vir/nana>
+    - Windows: Use Visual Studio 17.
+A solution file is in the build directory of the repo
-    - I used CMake to build.
+    - Linux: I used CMake to build.
 You may also try one of the other provided methods.
 Unfortunately CMake install doesn't appear to be set up correctly.
       Aftr build, you'll need to manually install `libnana.a` to `/usr/local/lib` and copy `include/nana` directory to `/usr/local/include` (on Linux)
-        - A danger: if you decided to use CMake and build in the `build` directory, you must first rename the `build/makefile` directory in repo, or else CMake's build will break
+        - Pitfall: if you decided to use CMake and build in the `build` directory, you must first rename the `build/makefile` directory in repo, or else CMake's build will break
-- Build with CMake: `mkdir build && cd build && cmake .. -DCMAKE_BUILD_TYPE=Release && make -j8`
+- Configure project with CMake: `mkdir build && cd build && cmake .. -DCMAKE_BUILD_TYPE=Release8`
     - You may need to set Nana's include path: `cmake .. -DNANA_INCLUDE_DIR='dir_containing_nana_headers'`
+    - You may need to set Nana's library path: `cmake .. -DNANA_LIBRARY='nana_output_lib_name'`
+- Built project: *Linux*: `make -j8` *MSVC*: `cmake --build . --config Release`, or open the solution

 ## Usage
 - `./nivalis`